 Under the lemma ¨Identification¨ you can find 5 identification keys for 5 groups of invasive plants, viz.:

 The header “Control” provides links to management support information for 4 of the most troublesome aquatic non-native species in north-western Europe (Cabomba caroliniana, Hydrocotyle ranunculoides, Myriophyllum aquaticum, Ludwigia grandiflora).
 This information was generated within the EUPHRESCO DeCLAIM project.To promote the actual use of the information by land managers information is provided in English and Dutch.
 To further promote public awareness on invasive non-native plants, knowledge documents and risk assessments for the Netherlands are provided for 3 aquatic and 3 terrestrial plant species.

 23 records have a link to a similar species ('look-alikes') page

-Molecular data are available for a number of Invasive Aquatic plants.
+Molecular data are available for a number of invasive plants, particularly invasive aquatic plants.